djiangnz/EmailSMS/README.md

 ## usage
 1. Install the app and run
-2. Grant permissions in the settings manually
+2. Grant permissions in the Settings MANUALLY
 3. Re-run
 4. Config and **RUN**